F4J’s Intervention

 F4J Financial Instruments are innovative funding tools designed to support youth-focused projects through results-based financing and blended capital models.

-F4J’s Objectives
+F4J’s Objectives:

 - Stimulate private capital mobilization by fostering private sector investments.